Suriya-Pravin/WORKSHOP-3-Canny-Edge-Detection/README.md

 ## RESULT:
-Thus the edges are detected using Sobel, Laplacian, and Canny edge detectors.
+Thus, edges of the input image were successfully detected using Canny edge detection techniques.